Main page Site news

 basic japanese candlestick patterns: three outside down

-Three outside down is a variant of a reversal candlestick pattern with engulfing.
-The second candle engulfs the first bullish candle, and the third candle only confirms the price reversal.
-The model is quite strong and is formed at the tops of trend impulses.
-Entry immediately after the confirmation candle closes.
+Three Outside Down is a bearish reversal pattern made up of three candles.
+The second candle engulfs the first bullish candle, and the third candle confirms the trend reversal.
+This pattern often forms at the peak of trends, and a sell trade should be entered after the third candle closes.

 basic japanese candlestick patterns: advance block